August 14, 2019 by KiKi Bochi

 Each year, more than one in four adults aged 65 and older will fall.
 For this group, falls are the No. 1 cause of injuries and the top cause of death from injury.

 That amounts to 29 million falls, 3 million emergency department visits, 800,000 hospitalizations, and 28,000 deaths every year, according to the U.S. Centers for Disease Control and Prevention (CDC).

-“And it can be life-threatening if you take a bad fall,” says Samantha Taghva, internal medicine physician at Baptist Health South Florida.
+“It can be life-threatening if you take a bad fall,” says Samantha Taghva, M.D., internal medicine physician at Baptist Health South Florida.
 “There’s a lot of data that shows after a hip fracture patients are essentially not the same.
 People are just not the same and to become bed-bound at that age really affects quality of life.
 But there are things you can do to prevent these falls.”

 Most falls are caused by a combination of risk factors.
 The more risk factors a person has, the greater their chances of falling.
 The CDC states the following as the top risk factors for falls, especially among adults age 65 and older:

 - Vitamin D deficiency (that is, not enough vitamin D in your system)